cvar-upm/cvg_quadrotor_swarm/README.md

 ## Obsolete

 This repository is obsolete and it is not maintained anymore.
-Please, for an updated version, refer to Aerostack [https://github.com/cvar-upm/aerostack](https://github.com/cvar-upm/aerostack)
+Please, for an updated version, refer to Aerostack: [https://github.com/cvar-upm/aerostack](https://github.com/cvar-upm/aerostack)

 ## Safety Warning and Disclaimer